 Mike has been working with Suburban K9 for over 6 years.
 During this time he completed a 2 year apprenticeship to learn to handle all types of dogs.
 Along with the rest of the trainers, Mike specializes in working with and rehabilitating aggressive, fearful, and anxious dogs.
 Mike also works with a variety of humane societies helping to place homeless animals with loving and caring families.
 Outside of his work as a dog trainer, Mike competes on a martial arts team and has been practicing martial arts for 12 years.
 This has helped Mike develop the patience to work with even the most difficult of dogs.
 To further his knowledge Mike also earned a Bachelors Degree in business administration.

 Lenny has always been a dog lover and knew early on that he wanted a career with dogs.
-He has worked with Suburban K-9 since 2009 and is an invaluable part of the team.
+He has worked with Suburban K9 since 2009 and is an invaluable part of the team.
 His best buddy is named Scrunts, a mix breed that he rescued from Tails Humane Society.
-He is currently finishing up his Bachelor’s degree in Business Administration (he wants to fit in with every other Suburban K-9 trainer who also have business degrees).
+Lenny is the proud recipient of a Bachelor’s degree in Business Administration (he wanted to fit in with every other Suburban K9 trainer who also have college degrees).
 Lenny is skilled at all types of training, but has a passion for solving behavioral issues and using advanced obedience in order to give a dog a job.
 Lenny routinely trains dogs to heel off leash, to finish off leash, and works on extreme long distance training to help his training clients achieve their goals.